-We Can Compile Evidence to Prove Your Case
+We Can Compile Evidence To Help Prove Your Case

-It is difficult to prove that the other driver was texting and driving even if you caught them in the act.
-Your testimony is important, but it won’t completely do the job of convincing the insurance company or a jury that the other party is at fault.
+It can be difficult to prove that the other driver was texting and driving even if you caught them in the act.
+Your testimony is important, but it will not completely do the job of convincing the insurance company or a jury that the other party is at fault.

-Your lawyer can use their resources to confirm that the other driver was texting and driving.
+Your Tyler car accident attorney can use their resources to confirm that the other driver was texting and driving.
 These methods include:

 - Eyewitness testimony